Neb English Support Class 12 |

 Answer:

-The goal of the Universal Declaration of Human Rights is to ensure basic human rights like health, food, water and freedom for all.
+The goal of the Universal Declaration of Human Rights is to give all people a free and equal life with basic rights and dignity.

 d.
 What are two big stages that involve writing the history of human rights in relation to that of political economy?